What Is Henna?

 What is A Henna Shampoo Bar?

-I wanted to create a henna shampoo bar that would have all of the benefits of henna and perhaps impart a bit of color highlights.
-With each test recipe, we added more and more henna until we got a perfect balance.
-A great lathering shampoo bar that naturally cleans and conditions your hair and scalp and has loads of henna.
+I wanted to create a henna shampoo bar that would have all of the benefits of henna.
+With each test recipe, we added more and more henna until we got a perfect balance--a great lathering shampoo bar that naturally cleans and conditions your hair and scalp and has loads of conditioning henna.

 We have left these henna shampoo bars unscented.
 We have so many customers with sensitivities and we did not want a scent or an essential oil to prevent someone from using these unique bars.